Homemade Turkey Gravy (With or Without the Drippings)

 Instructions

-• Stir in the flour.
-Continue to cook for 2 minutes, stirring constantly.
+• Stir in the flour and continue to cook for 2 minutes, stirring constantly.

 • If the gravy is too thick, add some extra stock.
 Reduce the heat to low and simmer the gravy for 2 minutes.
 Taste and season with salt and pepper, as needed.